7 Food Photography Tips For Beginners

 5. Natural light

-This is one of the golden rules of photography, which applies for photographing food as well.
+This is one of the golden rules of photography, which applies to photographing food as well.
 Artificial light can distort the colour of your dish and sometimes add a yellow tinge to the picture.
 To preserve these colours you should use natural lighting.
 Find the best environment for natural lighting and watch how it transforms the mood of your food.

 Some foods look better at certain angles than others.
 To find the best shot of your dish you will need to experiment with a variety of angles.